powsybl/powsybl.github.io/pages/documentation/grid/formats/cim-cgmes.md

 ```
 By default, the base name is the network's name if it exists, as a last resort, the network's ID.

+**iidm.export.cgmes.boundary-eq-id**
+The `iidm.export.cgmes.boundary-eq-id` property is an optional property that defines the ID of the EQ-BD model if there is any.
+Its default value is `null`: we consider there is no EQ-BD model to consider.

+**iidm.export.cgmes.boundary-tp-id**
+The `iidm.export.cgmes.boundary-tp-id` property is an optional property that defines the ID of the TP-BD model if there is any.
+Its default value is `null`: we consider there is no TP-BD model to consider.

 **iidm.export.cgmes.cim-version**
 The `iidm.export.cgmes.cim-version` property is an optional property that defines the CIM version number in which the user wants the CGMES files to be exported.
 CIM version 14 and 16 are supported i.e. its valid values are `14` or `16`.